hbs-rcs/bz2data/README.md

 For upload or dowload add the default.json policy to the user on the source/destination account

-Will overwrite .aws/credentials and .aws/config using credential csv files provided
+Will overwrite .aws/credentials and .aws/config using credential csv files provided when transferring bucket to bucket

 Change zip file size (default: 5000000000)